marilius12/taxes/pages/common-mistakes.md

 > If I invest in stocks through my offshore company, I can pay a lower withholding tax on dividends.

-Most countries have **anti-treaty shopping** provisions, in particular, **limitation on benefits clauses**.
+Most countries have **anti-treaty shopping** provisions, in particular, the **limitation on benefits clause**.
 If you want to benefit from a reduced WTH tax rate in a foreign country, you will need to establish economic substance there.